linqinluli/MEDO/README.md

 -- low_limit_ratio: the ratio of lowest memory in local memory affter data offloading. less than 1.0. e.g. 0.2

--- dataset: the dataset to use. supported datasets: random, FRD
+-- dataset: the dataset to use. supported datasets: random, FRD.
+Input the csv file path of your dataset if you want to use your own dataset. e.g. data/traces/test.csv

 -- algorithms: the algorithms to use. supported algorithms: MEDO, V6d, Linux, LinuxParallel, MGLRU. all means simulate all algorithms. e.g. MEDO,V6d,Linux,LinuxParallel,MGLRU